...

 How strong are geocomposite sheets?

 Geocomposite sheets are typically made by combining two or more geosynthetic materials to create a single product with enhanced properties.
-The tensile strength of them can range from 3 kN/m to 50 kN/m, depending on the materials used and the manufacturing process.
+Their tensile strength can range from 3 kN/m to 50 kN/m, depending on the materials used and the manufacturing process.

 When should geocomposite sheets be used?